pipelight/nixos-tidy/README.md

   };
 ```

-Every files of this-file is recursively imported
+Every files of this file is recursively imported
 without the need of import statements.

 ## A single Top-level import 🤌 (umports).